-The shops are working classrooms and are supplemented by an Advanced Sculpture classroom and a Concept Studio classroom equipped for slide or video projection.
+The sculpture and digital art facilities in Doherty Hall encompass over 15,000 square feet of workshops managed by full-time technicians and after-hour monitors.
+The shops function as working classrooms and are supplemented by a multi-function Advanced Sculpture classroom (B302), a Concept Studio classroom (B302) and a large outdoor class-room and work-space.
+The majority of these classrooms are equipped for video projection and sound.
 All areas are equipped with dust collection and ventilation systems.

 The Woodshop Toolroom houses various electric power, pneumatic air and traditional hand tools and other woodworking equipment.
 A workroom with three large work tables is located adjacent to the Woodshop.
 A large walk-in Spray Booth is available on the DH D-level outside DH D200.